 11. “The Intrepid Art Collector” by Lisa Hunter:

-A beginner’s guide that breaks down art jargon and intricacies, making the art collecting journey smooth and enjoyable.
+A beginner’s guide that breaks down art jargon and intricacies, making the art collecting journey smooth and enjoyable for all.

 12. “A History of Pictures” by David Hockney and Martin Gayford:

-An insightful dialogue between an artist and a critic, exploring the evolution of pictures and art mediums.
+An insightful dialogue between the famous artist and esteemed critic, exploring the evolution of pictures and art mediums.

 13. “Rogues’ Gallery” by Philip Hook:

-Delving into the art world’s underbelly, Hook presents riveting tales of scandal, intrigue, and the fascinating characters of the art market.
+Delving into the art world’s underbelly, Hook presents riveting tales of scandal, intrigue, and introduces a number of fascinating characters connected to the art market.

 14. “Art and Money” by Marc Shell:

 An exploration of the complex relationship between art, its valuation, and currency.
-It’s an eye-opener for serious collectors.
+This book is an eye-opener for serious collectors.

 15. “The Value of Art” by Michael Findlay: